hckum/approxmapR_2017/README.md

 ###Demo
 1. Go to [http://ilangurudev.shinyapps.io/ApproxMap_Shiny/]
-2. For the input data file, use "demo1.csv" found in the data folder of this github project [https://github.com/hckum/approxmapR/tree/master/data/] (Right-click and click on save link/target as)
+2. For the input data file, use "demo1.csv" found in the data folder of this github project [http://github.com/hckum/approxmapR/tree/master/ and navigate to the "data" folder] (Right-click and click on save link/target as)
 3. For the hierarchical data, use "Tree.csv" in the same folder using the same method.
 Please ensure that you do not select "Tree - Copy.csv" as it is a hierarchical file with a few entries missing (to be used for testing).
 4. Use any input parameters that you desire.